-- o8/ Designing for maximum pedestrian use in all parts of the town, including the urban spaces, will help create welcoming and safe environments is supported. - og/ Access for people with disabilities and parking for wheelchairs and mobility scooters, whilst respecting the nature of the building and its surroundings, will be encouraged.
+- o8/ Designing for maximum pedestrian use in all parts of the town, including the urban spaces, will help create welcoming and safe environments. - og/ Access for people with disabilities and parking for wheelchairs and mobility scooters, whilst respecting the nature of the building and its surroundings, will be encouraged.

 - 10/ Car parking is to be discreet, with a proper provision of off-road parking as appropriate.
-On-road parking needs to be accommodated carefully to ensure that footways and cycle paths are not blocked or narrowed. - II/ Courtyard entrances which permit access by emergency and other large vehicular traffic for purposes of off-road loading and unloading while still ensuring that the buildings remain in keeping with the street scene are encouraged.
+On-road parking needs to be accommodated carefully to ensure that footways and cycle paths are not blocked or narrowed. - II/ Courtyard entrances which permit access by emergency and other large vehicles for off-road loading and unloading, while ensuring that the street remains visually unaffected, are encouraged.